-DEPARTMENTAL TRAVEL GRANTS
+RESEARCH AND TRAVEL GRANTS

 \$500 is available to students invited to present a paper at a conference (pending available funding).
 Acceptance letter and department approval are required.
-Awards are up to \$500 per trip (1 trip per academic career).
+Awards are up to \$500 per trip (maximum of 2 trips per academic career).